utdk/accessible-slick/README.markdown

 ## What makes this accessible?

-This package implements the following changes, all of which have been tested and discussed with Accessible360's team of native screen reader users, low-vision keyboard-only users, and experienced accessibility engineers:
+This package implements the following changes, all of which have been thoroughly tested and discussed with Accessible360's team of native screen reader users, low vision users, and experienced accessibility engineers:

 ### New features ✨